 Intensive Correction Orders

-An ICO is a court sentence of not more than two years which is served in the community under the strict supervision of Community Corrections officers.
+An ICO is a sentence no longer than two years which is served in the community under the strict supervision of Community Corrections officers.

 Topics

-Courts can sentence eligible offenders providing Community Corrections assesses them as suitable
+Courts can sentence offenders to an ICO providing Community Corrections assesses them as suitable

-Once an ICO is revoked, offenders returned to custody cannot apply for bail
+If an ICO is revoked, offenders are sent to prison and cannot apply for bail

-Offenders cannot apply for reinstatement of an ICO until they serve 4 weeks in prison
+Offenders cannot apply to have an ICO reinstated until they have served 4 weeks in prison

-The SPA can revoke ICOs for offenders who breach their conditions and have them taken into custody
+The Authority can revoke ICOs for offenders who breach their conditions and send them to prison

 Last updated: